opendroneid/receiver-android/README.md

 Both have the Android feature flags for Long Range and Extended Advertising set to true, but in reality they never receive those signals.
 There seems to be a clear error in the driver implementations of those devices or maybe they don't listen to the coded PHY on the primary channel but only on the secondary channel?

-The rest of the tested phones support receiving only Legacy Advertising signals.
+The rest of the tested phones support receiving only Bluetooth Legacy Advertising signals.

-Reception of WiFi NaN signals have been successfully tested on the Samsung Galaxy S10 device.
+Reception of WiFi NAN signals have been successfully tested on the Samsung Galaxy S10 device.
-It should be possible to receive WiFi NaN signals on the following devices, but please be aware that this has not been verified using this OpenDroneID Receiver application:
+It should be possible to receive WiFi NAN signals on the following devices, but please be aware that this has not been verified using this OpenDroneID Receiver application:
 - Samsung Galaxy S9, S10, S20 (and the various +, note, ultra etc. variants of these)
 - Google Pixel 2, 3, 4 (and the various A, XL variants of these)
 - Xiaomi Mi 8, 9, Note 10, redmi K20 Pro/CC9 Pro/Note 10 Pro

+Reception of WiFi Beacon signals have been tested only on a Google Pixel 3 device.
+WiFi Beacon reception in the current implementation is limited to devices running Android 11.
+It should be possible to get the WiFi Beacon reception working also on earlier Android versions, but this is still under investigation.

+Please note that WiFi Beacon reception is by default restricted by the [Android OS](https://developer.android.com/guide/topics/connectivity/wifi-scan).
+It will only scan for signals 4 times in a 2 minute period.
+The only way to increase this is to enable the [Android Developer Mode](https://developer.android.com/studio/debug/dev-options) and then disable the WiFi scan throttling option.

-The values of the feature flags for BT/WiFi are listed in the settings menu of the application.
+The values of the feature flags for Bluetooth/WiFi are listed in the settings menu of the application.

 A more extensive list of the support in different phone models is maintained [here](supported-smartphones.md).